chrisnoonan98675/site/xl-deploy/how-to/advanced-xl-deploy-configuration.markdown

 You must restart the server after changing these settings.

-**Note:** In XL Deploy 5.0.0 and later, the execution engine uses a more advanced mechanism for thread management.
-Therefore, it should not be necessary to change these advanced settings.
+**Tip:** For information about tuning the task execution engine in XL Deploy 6.0.0 and later, refer to [Configure the task execution engine](/xl-deploy/how-to/configure-the-task-execution-engine.html).